luizfelipelaviola/autodroid/docs/README.md

 The startup of the application may take a few minutes, depending on your internet connection and the size of the given "processors".
 The terminal must be kept open during the application execution.

-If the startup was successful, you should see some console messages the following ones:
+If the startup was successful, you should see some console messages like the following ones:

 ```bash
 autodroid_api_gateway_prod  | 🆗 Database connection success.